-This is a useful strategy if you’re a larger company that you want people to see a more human side of.
-It could be a short documentary-style clip, showing the people behind the product, or it could show the steps involved in creating the product, as a kind of “how it’s made” video.
+This is a useful strategy if you’re a larger company trying to show people a more human side.
+It could be a short documentary-style clip, showing the people behind the product, or it could be a “How It’s Made” video showing the steps involved in creating your product.

 In this video, we get a behind-the-scenes look at the Tesla factory, showing some of the assembly process and the impressive technology involved in Tesla’s car-making process: